silnrsi/pysilfont/README.md

 ```
 sudo pip3 uninstall silfont
 ```

+If you need palaso, you will need to install it separately.
+Follow the instructions on https://github.com/silnrsi/palaso-python

 If you need fontbakery, you will need to install it separately.
 Follow the instructions on https://font-bakery.readthedocs.io